agericke/Twitter_API_Scrapper_Intro/a4/README_2.md

 The project consists of three parts:

 1. **Collect**: The project collects raw data from specific Twitter accounts social network. site (Twitter, Facebook, Reddit, Instagram, etc.) It also collects data for census names.
 Additionally, we collect real time tweets related to pecified blockchain related words.
+        - For changing the Twitter accounts you want to collect, modify the ethereum-accounts.txt under `data` folder.
 2. Perform **community detection** to cluster users into communities.
 3. Perform **supervised classification** to annotate messages and/or users according to some criterion.
 4. Analyze the results and **summarize** your conclusions.